ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 17 YouTube is crashing on startup or redirecting me to a page after applying patches

 You might likely be patching a split APK file, so refer to `9`, or you might be missing [MicroG GmsCore](https://github.com/revanced/GmsCore/releases/latest).
 Install it.
-Otherwise, refer to `11` as well as `16`.
+Otherwise refer to `16`.

-## 18 Watch history isn't being saved on YouTube
+## 18 YouTube Watch history is not being saved

-If you use a regular YouTube account instead, whitelist `s.youtube.com` in your system ad-blocker if you have one.
+If you use a system ad-blocker, then whitelist `s.youtube.com`.
+Otherwise check your YouTube/Google account permissions and ensure your account watch history is enabled.

-## 19 The player UI on YouTube doesn't go away
+## 19 The player UI on YouTube does not go away

 This issue occurs randomly.
 Currently, the only fix is to restart the app.